mikecamilleri/mikecamilleri.github.io/_posts/2017-05-08-why-am-i-still-unemployed.md

 ## I was laid off with eleven months of experience

 Software development is a second career for me.
-Previously I was a molecular and cellular biologist and a have a Master's degree in that field.
+Previously I was a molecular and cellular biologist and a have a master's degree in that field.
 I earned my second bachelor's degree in computer science from Oregon State University during the second half of 2014 and first half of 2015 -- I completed the program in only one year.
 I was fortunate to be hired by a startup here in Portland shortly after graduating.
 I learned a lot and enjoyed my role at that company, but unfortunately I was laid off after only elven months along with five other people.

 I've realized that it is easer to find a job with no professional experience than it is with eleven months of professional experience.
 I feel that my skills are appropriate for somewhere between junior and mid-level positions.
 I'd be happy work at the junior-level, but it is very difficult to find those positions.
 Many companies recruit for those roles at universities, or they hire their interns.